 Did you earn your undergraduate degree in another discipline, but now want to work in a mass communication field?
 Looking for advanced professional training?
 Want to prepare yourself for a doctoral program?
 Then our Master of Mass Communication (M.M.C.) degree is a good fit for you.
 Students choose between two tracks – scholarly and professional – and can pursue the study of journalism, strategic communication (public relations & advertising) and political communication.
 Our program offers a core set of courses to all students, then allows each student to design a course plan within a flexible framework to meet either their professional or scholarly needs.

-When you complete the application:
+When you complete the online application:

 - Make sure you choose Mass Communication as your degree program (NOT Communication Studies)

 - The LSU institution code for the GRE and TOEFL is 6373

 - Encourage your recommenders to submit letters to the online system.
 If they insist on paper, they can mail letters to: Attn: Graduate Program, Manship School of Mass Communication, Journalism Building, Baton Rouge, LA 70803.

 Deadline: We accept applications year round for either a fall or spring program start.
 For fall, we consider applications between January and June 25th.
 For spring, we consider applications between July and November 15th.
 Earlier applicants have a higher probability of success in obtaining an assistantship – because funding is both competitive and limited, most positions are offered to qualified applicants between January and April for fall.
 We have limited assistantship opportunities for spring admission.
 All applicants are considered for assistantships.